Piotr Eberhardt

-Piotr Eberhardt (December 27, 1935 – September 10, 2020) was a Polish geographer, a professor at the Polish Academy of Science and author of studies in the field of demography and population geography.
+Piotr Eberhardt (December 27, 1935 – September 10, 2020) was a Polish geographer, a professor at the Polish Academy of Sciences and author of studies in the field of demography and population geography.
 His works included the ethnic problems of Central and Eastern Europe in the 20th century.
 He also specialized in the field of geopolitics.

 Biography

 Eberhardt was born in Warsaw, Poland.
-From the 1960s onwards, he was associated with the Institute of Geography and Spatial Organization of the Polish Academy of Science, where in 1968 he earned his doctorate, and in 1976 habilitation.
+From the 1960s onwards, he was associated with the Institute of Geography and Spatial Organization of the Polish Academy of Sciences, where in 1968 he earned his doctorate, and in 1976 habilitation.
 The title of professor of earth science was bestowed upon him in 1994.
 Since 1983 he taught at the John Paul II Catholic University of Lublin.